mozkomor05/EspoCRM-Extender-Extension/README.md

 ## Usage

+1. Install the [latest release](https://github.com/mozkomor05/EspoCRM-Extender-Extension/releases/latest) of the extension.
-1. Define the view extension mapping in `app.client.viewExtensions` metadata.
+2. Define the view extension mapping in `app.client.viewExtensions` metadata.
-2. Create the view extension file and extend the view using the `extend` function or modern ESM syntax (experimental).
+3. Create the view extension file and extend the view using the `extend` function or modern ESM syntax (experimental).

 `extend` signatures: